Skip to main content

 Payments under the scheme

-Leave taken under this scheme is unpaid.
+Leave under this scheme is unpaid.

 PRSI and other contributions